hardyantz/go-kafka/docs/index.md

 # Kafka With Golang

-in this repository you can learn how to use basic usage of kafka with golang
+in this repository you can learn how to use basic usage of kafka with golang. assume we use default configuration of kafka.

 how to :
 * install librdkafka => https://github.com/edenhill/librdkafka/tree/master/CONFIGURATION.md